cweinberger/bpc/README.md

 mockup database instead if a lab test script is exported by the modules parent.
 (This is a standard usage of `lab`.
 See [lab usage](https://github.com/hapijs/lab)).

+The test assertions are written using `code` library.
+See [API reference](https://github.com/hapijs/code/blob/master/API.md).

 Once these minor prerequisites are in place, simply run this command from the command line, while in the BPC root directory;